stcorp/harp/doc/python.rst

    :param str strerror: error message; if None, the error message will be
                         retrieved from the HARP C library.

+.. py:exception:: harp.UnsupportedTypeError(*args)

+   Exception raised when unsupported types are encountered, either on the Python or on the C side of the interface.

+   :param tuple args: Tuple of arguments passed to the constructor; usually a
+                      single string containing an error message.

 .. py:exception:: harp.UnsupportedDimensionError(*args)

    Exception raised when unsupported dimensions are encountered, either on the